Diving, Working in or Near Water Baseline Safety Standards

 Step 4 Work activity approval

-Prior to entering the water a Baseline Work in or Near water Permit to work or Baseline Dive Permit is required to be completed by Dive supervisor and approved to allow diving works to be undertaken and monitored.
+Prior to entering the water, a Baseline Work in or Near water Permit to work or Baseline Dive Permit is required to be completed by Dive supervisor and approved to allow diving works to be undertaken and monitored.

 These Permits must be submitted by the Dive supervisor and approved by the Baseline site manager.

-A toolbox talk must be conducted by a Baseline Project Team member immediately prior to commencing works, and include all workers involved in the activity
+A toolbox talk MUST be conducted by a Baseline Project Team member immediately prior to commencing works, and include all workers involved in the activity

 Note: Permits MUST be provided by the engaged subcontractor, reviewed and approved by the Baseline site manager/supervisor